gbdev/pandocs/content/Video_Display.md

 VRAM Background Maps
 --------------------

-The Gameboy contains two 32x32 tile background maps in VRAM at addresses 9800h-9BFFh and 9C00h-9FFFh.
-Each can be used either to display
-\"normal\" background, or \"window\" background.
+The Game Boy contains two 32x32 tile background maps in VRAM at addresses 9800h-9BFFh and 9C00h-9FFFh.
+Each can be used either to display \"normal\" background, or \"window\" background.

 ### BG Map Tile Numbers